If you've ever consulted the spreader settings on a bag of fertilizer, you've no doubt discovered your spreader isn't listed.

 So, with help from various fertilizer experts over the years, I've come up with some practical spreader-setting rules that seem to work very well.

 First, I don't really have a preference on spreaders.
-Just be sure to use a broadcast spreader ... not a drop spreader.
+Just be sure to use a broadcast spreader like the one pictured ... not a drop spreader.
 Many northern transplants accustomed to growing Kentucky Bluegrass and Fescues may still own drop spreaders.
 If you've got one, you might as well get rid of it.

 In Houston, you'll need a broadcast spreader since St. Augustine is the predominant grass.
 Using a drop spreader on it will just "streak" it.
 Plus, using a broadcast spreader will save you gobs of time, cutting your passes by more than half.